gitterHQ/services/README.md

   * there must be a logo icon (`logo.png` and `logo@2x.png`).
 * `instructions.md`: The instructions the will be displayed when someone needs to set up your service to emit webhooks.
 * `settings.json`: This represents the settings available available to the user when creating an integration.
 At the moment, it's only list of events.
 Format is: `{ events: [ { id: 'someId', name: 'My Event', description: 'An explaination of the event', selected: true }, ... ] }`.
-* `examples`: This directory contains examples to be used in your tests (and our sanity testting).
+* `examples`: This directory contains examples to be used in your tests (and our sanity testing).
 Again, rules:
    * all examples must be in `json`.
    * all examples must be in the format `{ headers: {...}, body: {...} }`.
 * `test`: directory of standard [mocha](http://visionmedia.github.io/mocha) tests.
 Cool people write tests.
 You _are_ cool, arn't you?